-I spent the first week using the Patney excitedly asking my husband as soon as we woke up, “Did I snore?” and every morning he replied, “I didn’t hear you”.
+During the first week that I used the Patney, as soon as I woke up I would excitedly ask my husband, “Did I snore?” and every morning he replied, “I didn’t hear you”.

 Of course, there were times as I grew up that my nocturnal nasal melodies were commented on, joked about, railed against – but what could I do?
 I wasn’t interested in spending large (or small) amounts of money on “cures” that wouldn’t make the slightest difference.